tuttelikz/MATLAB-Cody/README.md

+###
-### My solutions to 46/94 programming challenges on [MATLAB Cody](https://www.mathworks.com/matlabcentral/cody/groups/2)
+This repo contains my solutions to programming challenges on [MATLAB Cody](https://www.mathworks.com/matlabcentral/cody/groups/2)
+Problems are sorted in the way from greater number of solvers to lower, representing ascending complexity.
+Solutions are correct, but not the most efficient.
+Repo is currently in progress :zap:
+If you would like to comment or send a pull request, you are free to do so.

 | Solvers &darr; | Order  | Problem description |
 | ------------- | ------------- | ------------- |